 Planning out your next marketing strategy to hopefully capture the attention of your target customers?
 Perhaps you’re just curious as to what all the fuss has been about Market Research Online Communities (aka MROCs).
-Whatever your situation, in this post we’ll discuss how this research method works and the importance of MROCs in today’s ever-changing data-driven society.
+Whatever your situation, in this post we’ll discuss how this research method works.
+We’ll also discuss the importance of MROCs in today’s ever-changing data-driven society.

 An MROC is usually used by individuals or companies that need data and/or feedback collected from a certain group of people without the hassle of doing it manually.
-Qualitative data is collected and used to sell or improve products for commercial businesses; for testing theories; and conducting studies for research purposes.
-The objective is to collect personal information from many different people from all over the world and distribute them to companies that require a specific quality or characteristic for research purposes.
+Qualitative data is collected and used to sell or improve products for commercial businesses.
+For example for testing theories and conducting studies for research purposes.
+The objective is to collect personal information from many different people from all over the world.
+To distribute them to companies that require a specific quality or characteristic for research purposes.

 Greenbook Directory gives this definition:

 A researcher from Harvard University studies, if there is a relationship between child abuse to divorce rates in the United States.
 He now requires a group of individuals who have gotten abused as a child and people who are divorced.
-He cannot simply knock on people’s doors and expect them to give him their information, and so he uses MROC to find people that fit his study’s criteria and draw a conclusion from the data he gathered.
+He cannot simply knock on people’s doors and expect them to give him their information.
+So he uses MROC to find people that fit his study’s criteria and draw a conclusion from the data he gathered.

-Short-term communities are pretty self-explanatory, they are communities that are put together for a short-term project.
-There are studies in which it only takes the researchers 3-7 days to 3 months to collect data from a group of people, typically a short-term community consists of 50 people or less.
-A short-term community is often used to receive fast insights and information on a certain community.
+Short-term communities are pretty self-explanatory.
+They are communities that are put together for a short-term project.
+There are studies in which it only takes the researchers 3-7 days to 3 months to collect data from a group of people.
+Typically a short-term community consists of 50 people or less.
+Short-term communities are often used to receive fast insights and information on a certain community.